Low-frequency, high-stakes

 Direct answer

-Call 911 for immediate danger, life-threatening symptoms, fire, serious collision, or active crime.
-For non-emergency safety decisions, check Town of Banff alerts, Parks Canada safety/bulletins, 511 Alberta road conditions, Alberta wildfire status, Environment Canada AQHI, and the Banff RCMP page for minor crime or lost-property reporting rules.
+Call 911 for immediate danger, life-threatening symptoms, fire, serious collision, search and rescue, wildland fire, or active crime.
+For non-emergency safety decisions, route the problem to the right official channel: Alberta Emergency Alert for province-wide critical/advisory alerts, Town of Banff/Voyent Alert for local emergency notifications, Parks Canada bulletins and trail/fire pages for park restrictions, 511 Alberta for roads, Environment Canada/AQHI for weather and smoke, and Banff RCMP for qualifying minor crime or lost-property reports.

 Pick the official channel by problem